College of Engineering

 No language programs are offered before the semester starts.

-However, all NTU exchange students are eligible to take a NTU General Chinese Course during their study at NTU, which is a regular academic course with credits.
+However, all NTU exchange students are eligible to take an NTU General Chinese Course while studying at NTU, a regular academic course with credits.
 Students are assigned to an appropriate level after a placement test.
-Details can be found at http://www.oia.ntu.edu.tw/study-at-ntu/why-study-at-ntu/learning-chinese
+Details can be found at https://oia.ntu.edu.tw/en/ >> International Students >> Chinese for International Students >> Course Introduction >> General and Enhancing Chinese Course

 Areas of study available for exchange students